Characterizing Multi-planet Systems with Classical Secular Theory: Secular Behavior

 \subsection{Classical Theory}

 Classical secular theory involves averaging the disturbing force at a planet due to each other planet over the planets' orbital periods.
-Then the remaining disturbing potential is used to calculate the changes in keplerian orbital elements over time.
-In effect, the gravitational interactions are computed as if each planet's mass is smeared out along its keplerian orbit with the portion of the mass in any segment of this path determined by how much time the planet would spend there in unperturbed keplerian motion.
-In practice, the disturbing potential is expanded in a fourier series, and those terms are ignored that explicitly contain orbital longitudes in the arguments of the sines or cosines (Brouwer and Clemence 1961\cite{BrouwerClemence}, Murray and Dermott 2000\cite{MurrayDermott}).
+Then the remaining disturbing potential is used to calculate the changes in Keplerian orbital elements over time.
+In effect, the gravitational interactions are computed as if each planet's mass is smeared out along its Keplerian orbit with the portion of the mass in any segment of this path determined by how much time the planet would spend there in unperturbed Keplerian motion.
+In truth, the disturbing potential is expanded in a Fourier series, and those terms are ignored that explicitly contain orbital longitudes in the arguments of the sines or cosines (\citealt{BrouwerClemence}, \citealt{MurrayDermott}).
 Accordingly, this approach would not be valid where any of the planets are in mean-motion resonance.

 Here we also assume that the orbits are co-planar and that the eccentricities are small enough that terms in the disturbing function higher than second order in the eccentricities can be ignored.
-As we discuss in Sect.~\ref{mardling}, even if eccentricity values are fairly large, this approach can still give at least qualitatively meaningful results.
+(See \citealt{Mardling10} for a discussion of tidal evolution in non-coplanar systems.)
 It is also quite straightforward to include General Relativity, because its effect on orbital precession has the same functional form as terms in the planetary disturbing function.

-The variation equations take on a simple linear form if we replace the keplerian elements eccentricity ($e$) and longitude of pericenter ($\varpi$) with the elements $h$ and $k$:
+The variation equations take on a simple linear form if we replace the Keplerian elements eccentricity ($e$) and longitude of pericenter ($\varpi$) with the elements $h$ and $k$:

-where the subscript p is an integer denoting the planet, in order from nearest to farthest from the star. $h_p$ and $k_p$ are the cartesian components of the eccentricity vector, whose magnitude is $e_p$ and direction is given by $\varpi_p$.
+where the subscript $p$ is an integer denoting the planet, in order from nearest to farthest from the star. $h_p$ and $k_p$ are the Cartesian components of the eccentricity vector, whose magnitude is $e_p$ and direction is given by $\varpi_p$.
 Expressing Lagrange's equations for planetary perturbations in terms of $h$ and $k$ yields the linear differential equations: